Home >> FAQ

 Will we be able to watch whales?

-No. Just for fun, while we are touring the waters of Tobermory, we can discuss the many invasive species that have become a part of the ecosystem of Lake Huron and Georgian Bay.
+We do not have Whales.
+Just for fun, while we are touring the waters of Tobermory, we can discuss the many invasive species that have become a part of the ecosystem of Lake Huron and Georgian Bay.
 One of the latest invasive species are the bloody red shrimp.
 A light sensitive species that rest in the shadows of overhangs and crevices in the escarpment below the waterline.
-They form nebulas clouds of pink and at night their eyes glow red in the reflection of a divers light.
+They form nebulas clouds of pink and at night, their eyes glow red in the reflection of a divers light.
 Individually they are quite small, almost microscopic, like tiny sea monkeys or krill, perhaps even plankton.
-Imagine if this abundant food source could host a better invasive species, whales!
+Imagine if this abundant food source could host a better invasive species, like whales!

 Captain Mike spent a season in Dominica as assistant manager of a dive shop and whale watching operation at Dive Castaways.
 If there is a spout he will see it.
 "There she blows!"
 Back then he could not guarantee a whale sighting but in Tobermory he can guarantee that there won't be any whales spotted, unfortunately.
 Not yet anyway, but anything is as possible as it is improbable.